ChrisBeddome/animatrium_studio/README.md

 }
 ```

-These functions need only return valid SQL which will be run during the migration step.
-If you need support or rollbacks, you must provide a return value for the down() function as well.
+These functions must return valid SQL which will be run during the migration step.
+Only the up() function is required, though if you wish to support rollbacks, you must provide a return value for the down() function as well.